The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Shell and Shape Percolation

 \FloatBarrier

-I then use this data to establish a fraction of times that the system is clustered.
-Between $\phi = 0$ and the rcp value $\phi_{m}$, I always find some fraction of the systems to clusters and this $\phi$ dependence can be fitted accurately using a sigmoid, see the ESI~\cite{ESI}.
-The mid-point of the sigmoid is used to establish the percolation area fraction $\phi(\epsilon)$, as shown in Fig.~\ref{fig:isoper}b,c.
-The idea is that in the limit of an infinite system size, the sigmoid becomes a Heaviside function about the percolation $\phi$.

-It is clear that the percolation area fraction tends asymptotically toward the rcp value $\phi_{m}$ for $\epsilon \downarrow 0$.
-Additionally, as $\epsilon \uparrow \infty$, I have that $\phi(\epsilon) \downarrow 0$.
-Interestingly, I see that there are two branches to this shell-percolation $\phi$ when the system undergoes a (first-order) phase transition from a disordered fluid to a hexagonal crystal, see Fig.~\ref{fig:isoper}b for $R = 1$.
+It is clear that the percolation area fraction tends asymptotically toward the RCP value $\phi_{m}$ for $\epsilon \downarrow 0$.
+Interestingly, there are two branches to this shell-percolation $\phi$, when the system undergoes a (first-order) phase transition from a disordered fluid to a hexagonal crystal, see Fig.~\ref{fig:isoper}b for $R = 1$.
 While the two branches are visually obvious, it proved difficult to fit the end points of the two branches with sufficient accuracy.
-That is, determining the associated value of $\epsilon$ and then inferring coexistence $\phi$ should be possible.
-However, given the number of numerical operations carried out to arrive at $\phi(\epsilon)$, it is difficult to obtain a precise $\phi$ value from an $\epsilon$ with significant variance.

-The data appears more smooth when the system does not seem to undergo a first-order phase transition, see Fig.~\ref{fig:isoper}c for $R^{-1} = 1.7$.
-However, given the quality of the data it is not possible to state definitively whether the curve is smooth or that there remains a small gap, as was the case for $R = 1$.
-Nonetheless, it is possible to extract the $\phi_{a}$ from this seemingly smooth percolation line.
-I measured the distance to $\phi_{m}$ and take the natural logarithm of this separation $(\phi_{m} - \phi)$ as well as that of $\epsilon$.
+The correspondence with known phase transition results is therefore only indicated visually in Fig.~\ref{fig:isoper}b.
+The data appears smooth when the system does not seem to undergo a first-order phase transition, see Fig.~\ref{fig:isoper}c for $R^{-1} = 1.7$.
+For such data sets, it proved possible to extract the $\phi_{a}$ by measuring the distance to $\phi_{m}$ and take the natural logarithm ($\log$) of this separation $(\phi_{m} - \phi)$ as well as that of $\epsilon$.
+From this data I could numerically determine the local power-law exponent $( \partial \log \left[ \phi_{m} - \phi \right] )/( \partial \log \epsilon )$ using central differences.
+This local power-law exponent exhibits a clear peak, see Fig.~\ref{fig:isoper}d, which was fitted using a fourth-order polynomial $a + b \left( \log \epsilon \right)^{2} + c \left( \log \epsilon \right)^{4}$ (red curve).